zachflower/marquee/README.md

-# Marquee
+# `</marquee>`

-Marquee is a command-line Node.js app that creates back-dated Git commits in order to write a message on your GitHub contibution summary graph.
+`</marquee>` is a command-line Node.js app that creates back-dated Git commits in order to write a message on your GitHub contribution summary graph.

 ## Example